Lercher/CocoR/Readme.md

 * Java - (TBD)
   maybe, but not yet scheduled

+* C#7 Core - all features of the vanilla C# version but with a different API and *alpha*

 * Utilities/Hexdump -
   a utility to inspect files, in particular to see, if byte order marks are present.